makrai/notes/huang15-adapted-competitive-learn-vsm-wsi.md

     * on the SEMEVAL-2010 WSI dataset
   * [19] incorporate position features in the HDP model
     * improvement in supervised F-score
-  * [7] extends the naive Bayes model based on the
+  * [7] extends the naive Bayes model
-    * idea that the more closer a word to the target word, the more relevant this word will be in WSI
+    * idea: the closer a word to the target word, the more relevant
-    * the extended naive Bayes model is simple yet effective on the SEMEVAL-2010 WSI dataset
+    * simple yet effective on the SEMEVAL-2010 WSI dataset
   * our proposed method is not trained under the BoW assumption
 * recursive deep learning as we use RAE in our WSI framework
   * Early works on using neural networks to learn phrase representations [13]